dfinity/ic-observability-stack/README.md

 by the stack.
 The folder under which the dashboard will appear in Grafana is dictated by the folder name it is stored in, under `definitions/grafana-dashboards`.

+The Grafana operator does not like it when existing dashboards provisioned via JSON are modified, and will constantly attempt to redeploy modified dashboards to match their original source.
+If you want to modify an existing dashboard (for later use), duplicate the existing dashboard, change its UID (via the JSON model), then make all the changes you want.
+To persist your changes in the copy, use the process described above; once done, the persisted dashboard will appear with the same name, but under the folder you chose to save it into.
+Note that the persisted dashboard will have a different UID than the manually-edited dashboard, so you may want to delete the manually-edited dashboard after you are done persisting it.

 ## Troubleshooting